gibbyahmad/nba_heat_map/README.md

 Data:

 We knew we would need data on player stats, as well as where the player was from, and the team they played for.
-Using an external csv with player stats from (FILL IN WHEN THE DATA STARTS) to present day, we were able to see the stats of ~2200 players, which we deemed to be a large enough sample to be representative of the cities and teams.
+Using an external csv with player stats from 1980 to present day, we were able to see the stats of ~2200 players, which we deemed to be a large enough sample to be representative of the cities and teams.

 APIs used: